About me, Susan

 During this time I often wondered what I would have done if I still held my full-time job.
 Life would have been very difficult— that's for sure.

-After my experience, I decided it was time to help others through their journey—whether it's with puppies, seniors, shy/fearful or reactive dogs, or dogs with medical needs—so they, too, can have a happy and balanced life.
+After my experience, I decided it was time to help others through their journey—whether it's with puppies; seniors; dogs learning to navigate this big, scary human world; dogs who prefer a big bubble and little handling; or dogs with medical needs—so they, too, can have a safe and enriching life.

 Volunteer Work with Dogs